e-ago/bitcracker/README.md

 Output files: "test_hash/hash_user_pass.txt" and "test_hash/hash_recv_pass.txt"
 ```

+Notes:
-N.B.
-While the *hash_recv_pass.txt* should be always created, the *hash_user_pass.txt* is created only if the input device has been encrypted with the User Password authentication method.
+- While the *hash_recv_pass.txt* should be always created, the *hash_user_pass.txt* is created only if the input device has been encrypted with the User Password authentication method.
+- BDE encrypted volumes could have different structure for different authentication methods.
+If the *bitcracker_hash* tool it not able to find the Recovery Password on your image, please open an issue or contact me

 #### Step 3: Start the attack